NielsLeenheer/ReceiptPrinterEncoder/documentation/configuration.md

 ### Paper width

-To set the width of the paper you can use the `column` property.
+To set the width of the paper you can use the `columns` property.
 Specify the number of characters that one line can hold.
-This will ensure that words properly wrap to the next line at the end of the paper.
+This will ensure that words will properly wrap to the next line at the end of the paper.

 ```js
 let encoder = new ReceiptPrinterEncoder({